Updated: Aug 25

 I have approached all of my companions with care and sensitivity on this issue.
 It comes back to one factor, do you, the dater feel comfortable with the datee’s conduct?
 I will never accept a companion who is alcohol fuelled.
 And I have made the mistake in the past of rationalizing this behaviour as a social norm and therefore acceptable.
 It is far from this and quite often masking pain, unworthiness, disappointment and denial.
 Your love interest should feel uninhibited and able to be themselves without a constant blood alcohol level that would put a smile on the liquor shop owner’s face.

-As I have said above combining booze with pills is a worse catastrophe waiting to happen.
-Showing someone the light who is in the spiral of booze can also really challenge your relationship, so be careful, recommend they get help and be their support not their therapist.
+As I have said above combining booze with pills is a catastrophe waiting to happen.
+Showing someone the light who is spiralling downwards into excessive consumption of booze can also really challenge your relationship.
+Be careful, recommend they get help and be their support not their therapist.
 In recent years I have tried to meet like-minded people who enjoy physical fitness and healthy life.
 Alcohol and fitness don’t mix; and alcohol and weight control certainly do not mix.
 The key is to find that elusive balance where the enjoyment and great date experience is not the introduction card to the next AA meeting.

 BURNT by JD Watt 2nd Edition available on Amazon Kindle